The McCarthy Fingar Team

 Domestic violence is a serious issue that affects many individuals throughout the State of New York.
-The experienced lawyers in our Matrimonial & Family Law group understand the sensitive nature of these types of cases and are dedicated to protecting your rights and gaining your trust.
+Indeed, the Office for the Prevention of Domestic Violence, created in New York in 1992, is the country’s only executive level state agency dedicated to the issue of domestic violence.
+Our Matrimonial & Family Law attorneys understand the sensitive nature of these types of cases and are dedicated to protecting your rights and gaining your trust, often through obtaining an order of protection.
 Your safety is important to us and we want to help you understand the steps necessary to protect you from your abuser.
-On this page, we provide answers to several frequently asked questions relating to Domestic Violence.
+On this page, we provide answers to several frequently asked questions on Domestic Violence.

 Answer: One possible option is to secure an order of protection, which is very similar to a restraining order.
 We can help you do this.

 Who can I get an order of protection against?